 - Nephrotic syndrome

 Call your provider if you:

 Quickly treating conditions that cause reflux of urine into the kidney may prevent reflux nephropathy.

 Mathews R, Mattoo TK.
 Primary vesicoureteral reflux and reflux nephropathy.
-In: Johnson RJ, Feehally J, Floege J, eds.
+In: Feehally J, Floege J, Tonelli M, Johnson RJ, eds.
 Comprehensive Clinical Nephrology.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 63.
+6th ed.
+Philadelphia, PA: Elsevier; 2019:chap 61.